STOIE/recipes/recipes/sauces/README.md

 1. Reduce heat to medium low and simmer for 10 minutes.
 1. Remove from heat.
 1. Cool and store in refrigerator for up to a month or process in water bath for 10 minutes.

+---

+## Tzatziki

+See garlic sauce recipe above for something that is arguably better.

+### Indredgients

+* 400 grams of yoghurt (thin smooth greek style)
+* 1 average sized cucumber
+* 1 large clove of garlic crushed into paste
+* 4 tablespoon of olive oil
+* 1/8 teaspoon of white pepper
+* 1/3 teaspoon of salt

+#### Notes on Yoghurt

+When selecting yoghurt, you can select a thicker yoghurt than the cosistency desired provided the yoghurt is not sweet.
+As you add olive oil you will be able to achieve the desired consistency.

+### Method

+1. Wash the cucumber and grate finely with a grater.
+1. In a medium-large sized mixing bowl add the yoghurt, olive oil, garlic, salt and pepper.
+1. Mix together while slowly adding in the cucumber until throughly mixed through.
+1. Drizzle more olive oil atop when serving as desired.